jaantollander/masters-thesis/content/20_background.md

 `setxattr` | Set an extended attribute value `getxattr` | Retrieve an extended attribute value

-: \label{tab:systemcalls} Linux systemcalls (and their variants) for file system
+: \label{tab:systemcalls} System calls and their variants for file system interface.

-> TODO: improve the table caption
+For in-depth documentation about system calls, we refer to *The Linux man-pages project* [@linuxmanpages, sec.
+2].
+In Linux, you can use `man 2 <system-call>` command to read the manual page of an system call.

+Linux is a *multiuser* system, which means that multiple users can use the computer at the same time.
+The kernel provides an abstraction of a virtual private computer for each user, allowing multiple users to operate independently on the same computer system.
+Linux systems have one special user, called the *super user* or *root user*, which has the privileges to access everything on the system.
+The super user is used by *system administrators* for administrative tasks such as installing or removing software and system maintenance. [@tlpi, secs.
+2-3]

+A *Linux distribution* comprises some version of the Linux kernel combined with a set of utility programs such as a shell, command-line tools, a package manager, and a graphical user interface.

 ## Lustre parallel file system
-> TODO: Lustre is kernel module, works in the kernel space (not user space)

 Parallel file system is a file system designed for clusters.
 It stores data on multiple networked servers to facilitate high performance access and makes the data available via global namespace such that users do not need to know the physical location of the data blocks to access a file.
 *Lustre* is a parallel file system which provides a POSIX standard-compliant file system interface for Linux clusters.
-The Lustre file system is designed using the client-server architecture.
+The Lustre file system is a *kernel module* designed using the client-server architecture.
+Kernel module is a software that extends the kernel, in this case, to provide a new file system.
 [@lustre-storage-architecture; @lustredocs, secs.
 1-2]

 A *client-server application* is an application that is broken into two processes, a client and a server.